-- Ensuring that Confetti has adopted the Interagency Procedures produced by the Nottinghamshire Safeguarding Children Partnership and the Safeguarding Adult's Board; - Ensuring that the senior staff consider and approve the Confetti Child Protection and Safeguarding Policy each year; - Ensuring that each year the senior staff are informed of how Confetti and its staff have complied with the policy, including a report on the training that staff have undertaken; - Ensuring there are procedures for reporting and dealing with allegations of abuse against members of staff; - The safe recruitment of staff; - Overseeing the liaison between Social Care Services and HR in connection with allegations against the Senior Staff Member with Lead Responsibility.
+- Ensuring that Confetti has adopted the Interagency Procedures produced by the Nottinghamshire Safeguarding Children Partnership and the Safeguarding Adult's Board; - Ensuring that the senior staff consider and approve the Confetti Child Protection and Safeguarding Policy each year; - Ensuring that each year the senior staff are informed of how Confetti and its staff have complied with the policy, including a report on the training that staff have undertaken; - Ensuring there are procedures for reporting and dealing with allegations of abuse against members of staff: - · The safe recruitment of staff; - Overseeing the liaison between Social Care Services and HR in connection with allegations against the Senior Staff Member with Lead Responsibility.
 This will not involve undertaking any form of investigation, but will ensure good communication between the parties and provide information to assist enquiries.
 For allegations against the COO, the CEO will assume this responsibility.

-2.6 The Director of HR
+2.6 Human Resources

-The Director of HR has responsibility for
+The HR lead has responsibility for

-- Ensuring that appropriate training has taken place for all staff and is made available for volunteers, including the logging that all staff have read Part one of Keeping Children Safe in Education (See SharePoint). - Ensuring that there are safe recruitment policies and practices, including enhanced Disclosure and Barring Service (DBS) checks on staff who have regular, unsupervised access to children up to age 18 and Vulnerable Adults and where appropriate, for governors and volunteers. - Ensuring that contractors are not allowed unsupervised access if no checks have been obtained. - Ensuring that there is record of all DBS checks undertaken on staff and where appropriate, governors and volunteers. - Ensuring that there is a robust procedure for responding to concerns and allegations of abuse regarding employees who work with children and young people, including a clear and robust 'whistle-blowing' policy. - Manage the process of allegations against staff alongside the DSL and external agencies (where required).
+- Ensuring that appropriate training has taken place for all staff and is made available for volunteers, including recording that all staff have read Part one of Keeping Children Safe in Education. - Ensuring that there are safe recruitment policies and practices, including enhanced Disclosure and Barring Service (DBS) checks on staff who have regular, unsupervised access to children up to age 18 and adults at risk of harm and where appropriate, for governors and volunteers. - Ensuring the maintenance of employee data for the Single Central Record and reporting quarterly to the DSL. - Ensuring that contractors are not allowed unsupervised access if no checks have been obtained. - Ensuring that there is record of all DBS checks undertaken on staff and where appropriate, governors and volunteers. - Ensuring that there is a robust procedure for responding to concerns and allegations of abuse regarding employees who work with children and young people, including a clear and robust 'whistle-blowing' policy. - Manage the process of allegations against staff alongside the DSL and external agencies (where required).

-The above responsibilities may be delegated to the HR Manager, where appropriate, but the Director of HR maintains responsibility.
+The above responsibilities may be delegated to the HR Manager, where appropriate, but the HR Lead maintains responsibility.